-The nightlife on this island is the best in the Aegean, with DJs of great renown coming from all over Europe to perform in the wild clubs.
+The nightlife on Mykonos is the best in the Aegean, with DJs of great renown coming from all over Europe to perform in the wild clubs.
 Those seeking a bacchanal holiday of sun and beach in the day and endless partying in the night are perfectly suited to Mykonos.

 Little Venice is one of the most charming districts of Mykonos Town and one of the prettiest places in the Cyclades.
 Its picturesque, two and three storey houses with colorful balconies, windows and doors, built right on the sea, form a unique picture.
 Little Venice is the perfect spot from which to view the sunset.